awslabs/soci-snapshotter/docs/pull-modes.md

 > **Note**
 > Check out [this doc](./getting-started.md#lazily-pull-image) for how to
 > validate if this step is successful or not, and [the debug doc](./debug.md#common-scenarios)
-> for the common scenarios where `rpull` might fail and how to debug/fix them.
+> for the common scenarios where pulling might fail and how to debug/fix them.

 ## Step 2: fetch SOCI artifacts

-During `rpull`, on the first layer mount there will be an attempt to download and parse the SOCI manifest.
+While pulling, on the first layer mount there will be an attempt to download and parse the SOCI manifest.
 If this doesn’t go well, there will be the following error in the log: `unable to fetch SOCI artifacts:`, indicating that the container image will not be lazily loaded.
 In this case, the snapshotter will